Tony Perkins (politician): Judicial nominees

-LGBT issues
+LGBT rights

 In 2010, Perkins opposed the overturning of the "Don't ask, don't tell" law that prohibited people who were openly gay or lesbian from serving in the U.S. military.
 Perkins argued that the repeal would, among other things, infringe on the religious liberty of military chaplains and other service members holding orthodox Christian views.

 In 2006, Perkins urged Congress to pass the Federal Marriage Amendment to the U.S. Constitution which would define marriage in the United States as the union between one man and one woman.
 He explained his reasoning in a 2006 Human Events column:

 The definition of marriage as the union of one man and one woman is rooted in the order of nature itself.
 It promotes the continuation of the human race and the cooperation of a mother and a father in raising the children they produce.
 This union can only be protected through amending the United States Constitution.
 If it's not, activists will continue using the courts to sell a five-legged dog.

 Perkins believes natural disasters are divine punishments for homosexuality.
 His own home was destroyed in the 2016 Louisiana floods, which he described as "a flood of near-biblical proportions".
 In 2018, Perkins wrote about his opposition to the 2003 Lawrence v.
-Texas decision, the landmark Supreme Court decision which struck down state anti-sodomy laws, saying “Then, the next biggest shoe would drop — Lawrence v.
-Texas, the Supreme Court ruling that struck down Texas’s ban on sodomy."
+Texas decision, the landmark Supreme Court decision which struck down state anti-sodomy laws, saying "Then, the next biggest shoe would drop — Lawrence v.
+Texas, the Supreme Court ruling that struck down Texas's ban on sodomy."

 Minimum wage

-Perkins opposes any increases in the minimum wage, which he stated in a book that he co-authored with Harry R. Jackson, Jr. in 2008.
-Jackson claimed that the minimum wage is rooted in racism.
+Perkins opposes any increases in the minimum wage, which he stated in a book that he co-authored with Harry R. Jackson Jr. in 2008.
+Jackson said that the minimum wage is rooted in racism.

 Religion

 In June 2019, Perkins advocated for the "fundamental human right of religious freedom" for non-Christians.

 He criticized the persecution of Uyghurs in China and religious minorities in Iran.

-In September 2010, Perkins claimed that "the ultimate evil has been committed" when Muslims interpret the Quran in its literal context, that Islam "tears at the fabric of democracy," and that world history classes dishonestly portray Islam in a positive light by providing an "airbrushed" portrait of the religion itself.
+In September 2010, Perkins said that "the ultimate evil has been committed" when Muslims interpret the Quran in its literal context, that Islam "tears at the fabric of democracy," and that world history classes dishonestly portray Islam in a positive light by providing an "airbrushed" portrait of the religion itself.

 In 2007, Perkins opposed the first-ever Hindu prayer before the United States Senate, saying, "There is no historic connection between America and the polytheistic creed of the Hindu faith."
 He also opposed a US Marines yoga and meditation program for PTSD prevention, characterizing the Hindu and Buddhist practices as "goofy".